6 Ways to Use the Navattic MCP

 Example: Building a Digital Asset Management System

-Another beta user is planning to build an entire DAM (digital asset management) system, stitching together data from Jira, Figma, and the Navattic MCP to flag which demos need a refresh when a new feature ships.
+Another beta user is hoping to build an entire DAM (digital asset management) system, stitching together data from Jira, Figma, and the Navattic MCP to flag which demos need a refresh when a new feature ships.

 “We use Navattic primarily for enablement, and our library of demos is gigantic,” they explain.